 IoT-based approaches lead to lower risks and improved productivity for cultivators.
 Through such approaches, the data collection process is completely automated, thus reducing the cost of labor.
 With the growing population and climate change, farms of all sizes are facing challenges to increase the crop yield.
 Such challenges can be addressed using IoT sensors such as field sensors.
 Field sensors encompass soil moisture, thermal, nutrition, and growth monitoring, as well as weed detection.

-The hardware segment is further bifurcated into Automation & control systems, sensing devices, and antennas & access points.
-The Automation & control systems are further segmented into drones, application control devices, guidance systems, remote sensing, driverless tractors, mobile devices, Variable Rate Technology (VRT), and wireless modules.
+The hardware segment is further bifurcated into automation & control systems, sensing devices, and antennas & access points.
+The automation & control systems are further segmented into drones, application control devices, guidance systems, remote sensing, driverless tractors, mobile devices, Variable Rate Technology (VRT), and wireless modules.
 The sensing devices segment is further classified into soil sensor, water sensors, and climate sensors.

-Driverless tractors are a form of autonomous technology, which use GPS and other wireless technologies to farm the land.
+Driverless tractors are a form of autonomous technology, which use tractor GPS and other wireless technologies to farm the land.
 Driverless tractors have two types, namely, supervised autonomy and full autonomous technology.
 The equipment, technology, and methods that support precision agriculture using GPS include auto-steer, lightbar guidance, real-time kinematic, and wide area augmentation systems, among others.

 The sensing devices segment includes various sensors such as soil sensor, water sensors, and climate sensors to collect data for the evaluation of soil and crop health.
 This helps farmers to prevent the wastage of resources and ensures that the soil has the right additives for optimum health, while also preventing the environmental impact of farms.